lastunicorn/CountryFlag/doc/known-flag-errors.md

 ## British Indian Ocean Territory

-- The crown is missing four green jewels.
 - The blue waves can be seen at the bottom of the United Kingdom flag.

 ## Morocco